Catalogue

 ATLAS COLLECTION

-MATERIALS Tapestry wool & Italian cotton.
+MATERIALS Tapestry wool, silk, metallic threads & Italian cotton.

 TECHNIQUE Hand-tufted